Gurdwara Sri Tarn Taran Sahib: Partial destruction of the Darshani Deori gateway

-An incident involving a haphazard and destructive renovation under the guise of "kar seva" led to the top section of the historical Darshani Deori (gateway) at the Gurdwara Tarn Taran Sahib complex to be destroyed in March 2019.
+An incident involving a haphazard and destructive renovation under the guise of "kar seva" led to the top section of the historical Darshani Deori (gateway) at the Gurdwara Tarn Taran Sahib complex being destroyed in March 2019.
 This sparked criticism of the lack of care for preserving the historical structure from Sikh organizations.
 The Kar Seva leader responsible for the demolish, Jagtar Singh, was evicted from the premises as a result from the outcry of Sikhs at the destruction of their heritage.